Clay Helton: USC

 Helton was hired by USC to be quarterbacks coach in 2010 under Lane Kiffin.
 In 2013, he was promoted to offensive coordinator.
 Helton served as the team's interim head coach during their bowl game after their previous interim head coach, Ed Orgeron, resigned following the hiring of Steve Sarkisian.
 On October 11, 2015, he once again became the interim head coach of the Trojans after head coach Steve Sarkisian took a leave of absence, and was then subsequently fired.
 On November 30, 2015, USC removed the interim tag and formally named Helton the 23rd head coach in school history.
 After Helton was named the permanent head coach, USC lost its final two games of the 2015 season to Stanford in the Pac-12 championship game and Wisconsin in the Holiday Bowl.
 In Helton's first full season as head coach, USC started off 1–3 with losses to Alabama, Stanford, and Utah, but then won its final eight games of the 2016 regular season as well as the Rose Bowl against Penn State to end the season with a record of 10–3 and third place in the AP poll.

 In Helton's last full season as head coach, the season was shortened due to the COVID-19 pandemic.
 USC ended with a 5–1 record, with the only loss to Oregon in the Pac-12 championship game.

 On September 13, 2021, Helton was relieved of his duties at USC after a loss to Stanford.
 His buyout was in the $12 million range.
 Including two stints as the interim head coach, Helton's record was 46-24 as the Trojans' coach, including a Rose Bowl win to cap the 2016 season.
 USC went 1-1 under Helton in the 2021–22 season.

 Georgia Southern

 On November 2, 2021, Helton was announced as the 11th head coach for Georgia Southern, replacing interim head coach Kevin Whitley.

 Head coaching record

+Personal life

+Helton and his wife, Angela, have two sons, Reid and Turner and one daughter, Aubrey.
+Turner is currently a QB for Georgia Southern, and previously played for Western Kentucky.
+His brother Tyson Helton is the head coach at Western Kentucky.
+Their father is former coach Kim Helton.